00JCIV00/cova/README.md

     - [x] Compatible non-nullable fields become Values.

 ### Post Public Release
+- [ ] Support all Int/Float types.
+(This is technically possible now by adding them to the `cova.Value.Generic` union, but there should be simpler way if reified declarations become allowed in Zig.)
 - [ ] Pull Argument Type metadata via AST Parsing of struct/field comments.
 - [ ] Tab Completion (long-term goal).